tprasadtp/ubuntu-post-install/docs/faq/errors.md

 # Errors

-## GCSFUSE, ROS and Duo Security repositories

-- Note for 18.10+ users: GCSFuse is not available.
-Please see this [Github issue](https://github.com/GoogleCloudPlatform/gcsfuse/issues/319) for a fix.
-- Duo Security for unix is only supported on some LTS releases.
-- ROS is only supported on select ubuntu releases.

 ## What if I get an error saying Unknown Distribution/Release?

 That usually means you are running a Distribution which is not supported, too old or a derivative which is not recognized by the script.